yanzhao571/Psychologist.js/README.md

     // and x/y axes for each of them.
 First-finger's X is axis 1, first-finger's Y is axis 2,
     // second finger's X is axis 3, etc.
     //
     // Areas of the screen can be defined as "buttons".
-You can tap them or slide in out of them. var touch = new TouchInput(1, [
+Tap them or slide in out of them. var touch = new TouchInput(1, [
         { name: "jumpButton", x: 0, y: 0, w: 50, h: 50},
         { name: "fireButton", x: 60, y: 0, w: 50, h: 50},